arshadumrethi/word_jumble/README.md

 to the user to unjumble.

 **List of features I'd like to add to the game:**
-1. Shuffle Again - Shuffles the jumbled word again.
+1. Shuffle Again - Shuffles the jumbled word again. :white_check_mark:
 2. Timer - Sets a time limit and displays time left.
 3. Points System - Keep score and save to DB
 4. User Accounts with scores mapped.